jincy-joy/Jenkins-Zero-To-Hero/java-maven-sonar-argocd-k8s/README.md

 ## Pipeline Workflow

-Checkout Code → Pull source code from GitHub
+- **Checkout Code** → Pull source code from GitHub
-Build & Test → Maven compiles and packages the app into a JAR Static Analysis → Code scanned with SonarQube
+- **Build & Test** → Compile and package the app into a JAR using Maven
+- **Static Analysis** → Scan the code with SonarQube for quality checks
-Build & Push Docker Image → Build app image and push to DockerHub Update Manifests → Image tag updated in Kubernetes manifests and pushed to GitHub Argo CD Sync → Automatically detects manifest changes and deploys new version to k8s
+- **Build & Push Docker Image** → Build the Docker image and push it to DockerHub
+- **Update Manifests** → Update Kubernetes manifests with the new image tag and push back to GitHub
+- **Argo CD Sync** → Argo CD automatically syncs the changes and deploys the new version to Kubernetes

-Customizations I Made
+## Customizations I Made

-Jenkins hosted on AWS EC2 instead of local Docker
+- Jenkins hosted on AWS EC2 instead of local Docker

-Maven installed via Jenkins tool configuration
+- Maven installed via Jenkins tool configuration

-SonarQube exposed with ngrok for external access
+- SonarQube exposed with ngrok for external access

-Kubernetes cluster via Docker Desktop with k8s enabled
+- Kubernetes cluster via Docker Desktop with k8s enabled

-Argo CD auto-sync enabled → no manual sync required after deployments.
+- Argo CD auto-sync enabled → no manual sync required after deployments.

  ## About